wintermute-cell/silvera/README.md

 The template format follows golangs [text/template](https://pkg.go.dev/text/template) format;
 In short, this means you can write normal  `html` (or whatever text you'd like), and use markers like `{{.Title}}` to embed generated content.

-There are a number of fixed markers available:
+There are a number of markers available:
 - {{.Title}}: An auto detected title of the page (the contents of the first h1 element).
 - {{.Body}}:  The actual contents that were generated from Markdown.
 - {{.Path}}:  The respective files relative path.